ACCOR: Attention-Enhanced Complex-Valued Contrastive Learning for Occluded Object Classification Using mmWave Radar IQ Signals: Methodology

-The radar sensor used for data collection is a 62-69 GHz frequency-modulated continuous wave (FMCW) MIMO mmWave imaging radar from vayyar and minicircuits \cite{vayyar}.
+The radar sensor used for data collection is a 62-69 GHz frequency-modulated continuous wave (FMCW) MIMO mmWave imaging radar from Vayyar and Mini-Circuits \cite{vayyar}.
 This radar is equipped with 20 transmit (Tx) and 20 receive (Rx) antennas, yielding 400 virtual channels from a single measurement shot.
-Tx and Rx antennas are arranged in an L-shaped position, which generates the virtual channels depicted in Fig. \ref{virtual_array}.
+Tx and Rx antennas are arranged in an L-shaped position, which generates a large virtual channel array, as depicted in Fig.~\ref{virtual_array}.